ixvu/w4111_wiki/Home.md

 ### Sign Up

-Reserve the lecture that you will scribe for by adding your github username next to the lecture number.  **Do not remove an existing username**  Working together is encouraged.
+Reserve the lecture that you will scribe for by adding your github username next to the lecture number.  **Do not remove an existing username**  Working together is encouraged, *particularly* if you are scribing for the same topic..

 * LX: TOPIC (YOUR GITHUB USERNAME)
 * L2: Entity-Relationship Modeling